DavideLissoni92/Four-different-ways-to-predict-reviews-rating-through-text-analysis/README.md

 implementation.
 Section 5 describes all the experiments we performed using different review datasets and input texts.
 Finally, we conclude in section 6.

+For the whole report open the file report.pdf